 To discuss financial issues connected to divorce or separation with our experts, please contact your local team in Bath or Bristol:

-Why choose Sharp family law for your divorce settlement?
+Why choose Sharp family law for your divorce financial settlement?

-Sharp Family Law is one of the largest niche firm of family solicitors in Bath and Bristol.
-We specialise in the field of family law and divorce court litigation.
+- Sharp Family Law specialises in the field of family law and divorce court litigation.
 We are known for our constructive, strategic, and intelligent approach to family law.

 - Resolution – the professional network for family lawyers committed to taking a non-confrontational approach to family law